 The dense fibres of the pony hair bristles create a large belly that enables you to pick up a lot of paint and water whilst the Taklon bristles keep the brush soft creating smooth and even strokes.

-At the top tier of our synthetic range are the ever-popular Winsor & Newton Cotman brush collection.
+At the top tier of our synthetic range is the ever-popular Winsor & Newton Cotman brush collection.

-These stunning brushes feature fibres of differing thickness to achieve the best results.
-The thicker fibres give the brush strength and spring whilst the thinner fibres improve colour carrying capacity.
+These stunning brushes feature fibres of differing thicknesses to achieve the best results.
+The thicker fibres give the brush strength and spring whilst the thinner fibres improve colour-carrying capacity.

 These smooth and densely-packed fibres are suited best to watercolour works and retain their shape and point for years to come.

 As the name suggests, our next contender is a natural fibre bristle from the hog.

 The naturally stiff and dense hairs of the hog bristle lend themselves to working with thick buttery paints like oils.